 '...and as we dropped the children back at school one mother thanked us for the lovely evening that she'd had!'

-The Arts Development Team is one of nine Short Breaks providers in Dorset providing breaks for parents of disabled children by organising exciting activities in safe settings with dedicated care and support staff.
+The Arts Development Team is one of nine Short breaks for children and young people who are disabled providers in Dorset providing breaks for parents of disabled children by organising exciting activities in safe settings with dedicated care and support staff.
 We organise arts and culture activities involving childrens theatre, dance, art or drama workshops, after school arts clubs for children in mainstream schools with Special Educational Needs (SEN) and support the Special Schools in organising arts based after school and weekend trips for children with physical or learning disabilities.

 We also work in partnership with Artz+ Sportz+ organising joint arts activities for children with disabilities aged 5-18 across Dorset.